apache/arrow/site/_posts/2017-07-26-spark-arrow.md

 in Arrow memory format, there is no need to serialize/pickle anymore as Arrow data can be sent directly to the Python process, 2) When the Arrow data is received in Python, then pyarrow can utilize zero-copy methods to create a `pandas.DataFrame` from entire chunks of data at once instead of processing individual scalar values.
-Additionaly, the conversion to Arrow data can be done on the JVM and pushed back for the Spark executors to perform in parallel, drastically reducing the load on the driver.
+Additionally, the conversion to Arrow data can be done on the JVM and pushed back for the Spark executors to perform in parallel, drastically reducing the load on the driver.